Search Programs

 The Grand Canyon State not only boasts an incredible diversity of plant and animal life but also has a thriving culture of animal welfare.
-By illustration, the Arizona Humane Society offers a wealth of services to help furry, feathered, and scaly-skinned creatures.
+By illustration, the Arizona Humane Society offers many services to help furry, feathered, and scaly-skinned creatures.
 It provides adoption services, tips for pet-owners, volunteering, vaccination, charity events, and even advocacy for animal protection.
 The Humane Society also fights to strengthen legislation protecting the vulnerable pet populations dependent on humans for life.

 One way for an animal-lover to apply their interests to a career is to become a veterinary technician.
 This job has a relatively low educational barrier to entry, and a fairly rapid timeline to work.
-26 percent of these animal healthcare professionals hold an associate degree, 15 percent hold a post-secondary certificate, and 41 percent hold a high school diploma or equivalent (O*NET 2022).
+26 percent of these animal healthcare professionals hold an associate degree, 26 percent hold a post-secondary certificate, and 41 percent hold a high school diploma or equivalent (O*NET 2024).
 Vet Tech programs generally take just two years to complete, and many involve externships that provide practical and hands-on learning experiences.

 So what do veterinary technicians do?
 Overall, vet techs assist licensed veterinarians in providing high-quality animal healthcare.
 On a more detailed scale, the American Veterinary Medical Association (AVMA) provides an extensive checklist of necessary skills needed for this occupation such as restraining animals during common procedures, administering anesthesia, maintaining medical records, fulfilling operating room duties & sterilization, assisting with dental procedures (e.g., floating teeth), giving pharmaceuticals, performing necropsies, and doing diagnostic imaging.

 What is the scope of practice within the state of Arizona (AZ)?
 It’s important to note that professional restrictions for vet techs vary by state.
-In fact, the AVMA (2022) has a table of regionally authorized procedures.
+In fact, the AVMA (2024) has a table of regionally authorized procedures.
 The AVMA defines a certified veterinary technician in Arizona as someone who either graduated from a two-year AVMA-accredited program and passed the Veterinary Technician National Examination (VTNE), or had been certified before 2010 according to former rules of the board.

 Vet techs in AZ may provide emergency care or first aid under the telephone-based supervision of a veterinarian, demonstrating a relatively generous scope of practice compared to other states.
 Finally, any certified vet tech who provides emergency care in good faith is not liable for damages barring cases of gross negligence.